 - Jason Beer QC, Head of 5 Essex Court Chambers and a specialist in public inquiries who is acting in the Anthony Grainger Inquiry, the Undercover Policing Inquiry and the Independent Inquiry into Child Sexual Abuse.

 - Joshua Rozenberg QC, one of the UK's best-known legal commentators and host of Radio 4's Law in Action.

 - Emma Norris, Programme Director at the Institute for Government, and author of the Institute's forthcoming report on public inquiries.

-The event will be chaired by Bronwen Maddox, Director at the Institute for Government.
+The event was chaired by Bronwen Maddox, Director at the Institute for Government.